MadalinaMurariu/Data-Online/README.md

     Results_data_classification: results obtained for the EEG Bern-Barcelona and Cluj-Napoca databases, ectracted just the result obtained for the data provided
     Sleep and Wakefulness: contains EEG focal and generalized signal from Cluj-Napoca database and the IMFs extracted by proposed method in the article.

 If any of the codes is used, please cite the manuscript.
-For further doubts contact the corresponding author: anais.espinoso@gmail.com
+For further doubts contact the corresponding author: madalina-giorgiana.murariu@student.tuiasi.ro